erickmase/portfolio/README.md

 # Erick Martinez Sevilla's portfolio
 Hi, welcome to my professional coding portfolio.
-I have worked in physics and math research in the past.
-From now on I will be focusing on data science/analysis projects.
+I am a self-driven applied mathematics and physics graduate with a foundation in research analysis and mathematical modeling.
+Proficient with programming languages such as Python, R, and SQL backed up by 3 years of experience, and currently pursuing CFA certification to enhance my financial expertise.
+I have worked as a research assistant in physics and mathematics.
+Currently working as a business data analyst intern at PLANITIEM, I am eager to commit to ongoing professional development in a financial or quantitative analyst role.

 Questions?
 Email me at:
 [erickmase520@gmail.com](mailto:erickmase520@gmail.com)